nre-learning/nrelabs-curriculum/lessons/lesson-1/README.md

 To the left you'll also notice a collection of tabs, each of which represents a resource that this lab will use.
 It could be a terminal session with a Junos router or switch, or it could be a Jupyter notebook containing a cool automation script, or maybe a regular linux machine for running some interesting tools or applications from.
 The lab guide will explain not only which resources do what, but also how the whole lab fits together.

 We hope you enjoy NRE Labs!
-Please see Antidote's [contact page](http://antidoteproject.readthedocs.io/en/latest/contributing.html) if you have feedback or questions.
+Please see Antidote's [contact page](http://antidoteproject.readthedocs.io/en/latest/contributing.html) if you have feedback or questions